 To secure publicity when launching a new book, you must learn how to write a book press release.
 First, identify your target audience.
 Next, format your media release, craft a captivating headline and subheadline, write a few paragraphs about your new book, and add a boilerplate.
 Finally, get broad exposure by distributing it in different ways.
 To make it easier, start by downloading our free book press release template, then follow the steps below.

 Want professional help writing a good press release to announce your new book?
 The media experts at eReleases can take on your announcement from beginning to end.
 You can access writing services by media experts and distribution, guaranteeing your announcement gets into the right hands.

 Using the format expected by the media improves its readability and chances of gaining additional exposure.
 Download the free template below and use it as you follow the steps for how to write a book press release.

 Writing a press release is no joke–improve your chance of landing coverage with expert writing and distribution services through eReleases.

-Here’s how to write a press release for a book in seven steps:
+Learn how to write a press release for a book in four easy steps:

 1. Identify Your Audience

-Start by creating a reader profile outlining who your potential readers are.
-Ask yourself about their demographics, interests, and behaviors.
-For example, what age group and gender was your book written for?
-Are your readers trying to solve a problem in their lives?
-Are they trying to escape into an enticing story?
-Which media outlets are they likely reading?
+Start by creating profiles outlining the demographic and interests of the people who would most likely want to buy your book, such as age range, income, interests, and more.
+Also, consider their motivations; e.g., are your readers trying to solve a problem in their lives, or do they just want to escape into an enticing story?
 Your press release should be written with the answers to these questions in mind.

-Your headline is going to be the most eye-catching part of your press release, and so you want to make it compelling.
-As a rule of thumb, it should be specific and focused, and be from 65 to 80 characters in length.
-The ultimate goal of your headline is to capture the reader’s attention fully so that they read the rest of your book press release and, ultimately, your book.
+Your headline is the most eye-catching part of your press release, so it needs to be compelling.
+As a rule of thumb, it should be specific and focused, and 60 to 80 characters in length.
+The ultimate goal of your headline is to capture the reader’s attention fully so that they read the rest of your press release and, ultimately, your book.

 Here are some tips to help you write a compelling headline: